Vietnam.vn - Nền tảng quảng bá Việt Nam

-Many goods increased in price
+Many goods have increased in price.

 Việt NamViệt Nam17/10/2024

-Not only vegetables, pork, chicken and seafood prices have also skyrocketed.
-Each kilogram of red tilapia is about 100,000 VND, and cleaned catfish is 350,000-400,000 VND.
-Pork has also increased by 20-28% compared to the same period last year, 100,000-180,000 VND per kilogram, depending on the pork belly or loin.
+Not only vegetables, but the prices of pork, chicken, and seafood have also skyrocketed.
+Each kilogram of red snapper costs around 100,000 VND, while filleted snakehead fish costs 350,000-400,000 VND.
+Pork prices have also increased by 20-28% compared to the same period last year, ranging from 100,000-180,000 VND per kilogram, depending on whether it's pork belly or loin.

-According to calculations by the Vietnam Electricity Group (EVN), each month, households using 200-400 kWh will pay an average of 32,000-47,000 VND more; over 400 kWh is 62,000 VND.
-The additional cost for the group using electricity for business services is 247,000 VND and for production is 499,000 VND per month.
+According to calculations by the Vietnam Electricity Group (EVN), households using 200-400 kWh per month will pay an average of 32,000-47,000 VND more; for consumption over 400 kWh, the cost is 62,000 VND.
+The additional cost for businesses and services is 247,000 VND, and for manufacturing it is 499,000 VND per month.

 Source